PierreSenellart/provsql/doc/source/user/studio.rst

 column list for ``input`` and ``update``, and so on.
 ``input`` and ``update`` gates additionally show the stored
-probability: clicking the value swaps it for a number input, Enter sends a :sqlfunc:`set_prob` to the server, Esc or blur cancels.
+probability: clicking the value swaps it for a number input, Enter sends a :sqlfunc:`set_prob` to the server, Esc or clicking elsewhere cancels.
 Out-of-range values and ProvSQL errors land inline.

 A ``gate_assumed_boolean`` wrapper (added by the safe-query